suchmememanyskill/mesh-organiser/README.md

 ## Site integrations

 Note: To open 'Open in ...' links from these websites, you need to enable them in settings.
-By default they are disabled to not overwrite any settings you may have.
+By default they are disabled to not overwrite any integrations you may currently have.

 ### [Thingiverse](https://www.thingiverse.com/)
 - Redirect 'Open in Cura' to app (see settings)